Print

 Instructions

-1. Warm the milk (either on the stove or in the microwave) and let cool down again until lukewarm.
-Crumble the fresh yeast, add to the milk and mix until dissolved.
+1. Warm the milk (either on the stove or in the microwave) and let it cool down again until lukewarm.
+Crumble the fresh yeast, add it to the milk and mix until dissolved.
 If you use dry yeast mix until dissolved).
 Let sit for about 10 minutes.

 2. Add flour, sugar, and salt to a large bowl and mix to combine.
-Add the butter, egg, vanilla extract, and the yeast-milk – mix and knead for about 10 minutes until you get a nice smooth dough.
+Add the butter, egg, vanilla extract, and the yeast-milk.
+Mix and knead for about 10 minutes until you get a nice smooth dough.
 The dough should be soft but not too sticky – add some more flour if needed.
 Cover and let rise in a warm place for 1 hour or until doubled in size.

-5. For the frosting add the butter and cream cheese to a bowl and mix until well combined.
-Add the confectioners’ sugar and vanilla extract and mix well.
+5. For the frosting, add the butter and cream cheese to a bowl and mix until well combined.
+Add the confectioners‘ sugar and vanilla extract and mix well.
 If the frosting is too stiff/firm add some heavy cream to get a softer texture – you want the frosting soft but not liquid.
 Spread all over the still slightly warm cinnamon rolls and serve.

 Notes